maxshafer/shafer-research-group/content/home/welcome.md

 # A Demo section created with the Blank widget.
 # Any elements can be added in the body: https://wowchemy.com/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.
-title: Using comparative approaches to understand the evolution of sleep
+title: Using comparative approaches to understand the evolution of sleep and circadian rhythms
 widget: blank # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 20 # Order that this section will appear.